How to write a great LinkedIn profile

 • You can SEO your profile just as you would your website so people can find you more easily.

-• LinkedIn’s SEO is so good that if someone Googles you, your LinkedIn profile will come up at the top of page one and before your own website.
+• LinkedIn’s SEO is so good that if someone Googles you, your LinkedIn profile will appear ahead of your own website.
+Because if you’re a freelancer, people will Google you!

-• You can’t use my method of how to get new clients without a good LinkedIn profile – it’s part and parcel of the entire method.
+• You can’t use my method of getting new clients without a good LinkedIn profile—it’s part and parcel of the entire method.

-As a Virtual Assistant, you need to make sure that when someone looks at your LinkedIn profile they clearly and quickly see what you do, who you do it for and whether you’re any good at it because no one will hire you if they’re not sure how you can help their business.
+As a Virtual Assistant, you need to ensure that when someone looks at your LinkedIn profile, they clearly and quickly see what you do, who you do it for, and whether you’re any good at it.

-My advice is to start with my suggestions and then work your way through every section and setting to familiarise yourself with how it works.
+My advice is to work your way through every section and setting to familiarise yourself with how it works.

 Don’t bombard everyone with your updates

-Before you even start to fiddle with your actual profile, go to your Settings and change what people can see about you otherwise everyone will get a notification each time you change anything and press save.
+Before you start fiddling with your profile, head to your privacy settings and change what people can see about you.
+Otherwise, everyone you are connected with will receive a notification each time you change an aspect of your profile.

-I’d also consider removing work colleagues and your boss from your contacts before you make any changes, too.
+I’d also recommend removing work colleagues and your boss from your contacts before you make any changes.

 Be clear on who your profile is for